AdnanAnwarAwan/Variable-Switching-DC-Power-Supply/Variable-Switching-DC-Power-Supply/docs/system_overview.md

 | Short circuit | INA226 ALERT | Immediate PWM disable | Partly | Manual restart |
 | Over-temperature | NTC 10kΩ + ADC | Fan ramp → shutdown >85°C | No | Auto after cooling |
 | Input surge | MOV 275V clamp | Energy absorbed | Yes (passive) | Transparent |

-**Note on PRT-5 (independent shutdown path):** as wired, the INA226 ALERT pin goes to an MCU EXTI, so even the "fast" over-current path is firmware-mediated (ALERT → MCU → /SD).
-A genuinely firmware-independent trip requires wiring ALERT (or a dedicated comparator) **directly** to the IR2104 /SD pin in hardware.
-This is an open hardware item — see `design_review_findings.md` DR-3.
-The previous version of this document described OVP as an analog "comparator on Vout"; there is no comparator in the BOM, so that claim has been corrected to reflect the firmware-based detection that actually exists.